ptavarez/intro-to-react/README.md

 If you haven't already, open up your index.html file in atom.
 Starter code is provided to be able to get the ball rolling and start creating a counter.

-### What are we doing...
+### What are we doing?

 We'll create a button that will update a variable, and then we want the DOM to update and display the new number as well.
-With vanilla JavaScript (no libraries or frameworks) you would have to have create some sort of function that listens for changes to a variable and then updates the DOM with the new variables.
+With vanilla JavaScript (no libraries or frameworks) you would have to create some sort of function that listens for changes to a variable and then updates the DOM with the new variables.
 With React, modifying data and updating the DOM becomes very easy, as you'll see it requires no extra work.

 ### Add HTML elements via render function

 Lets add a **render** funtion within the variable Counter.
 This will allow us render HTML elements on our page.
-We want two buttons with some words to describe what's going on:
+We want two buttons with some words to describe what's going on.

+Add tthe following code:
 ```javascript
 render: function() {
   return (